yendico-oss/posht/README.md

 - Obtain bearer token
 - Do a first request with Authentication Header and tell Posht to remember it (`-SaveHeadersOnCollection` Parameter) for all requests in the same collection: `Invoke-ApiRequest -Method Get -Uri "https://foo.bar/cars" -Headers @{ Authentication="Bearer f4f4994a875d4d1ca4d13408b9e027df4" } -SaveHeadersOnCollection`
+- For single requests or if you have the bearer token in a variable: `Invoke-ApiRequest -Method Get -Uri "https://foo.bar/cars" -BearerToken $token`

 ## Sponsors